-Spectacularly located on the west coast of Scotland overlooking Asknish Bay, the Loch Melfort Hotel is a quiet and tranquil getaway, with the awe-inspiring backdrop of woodlands and the magnificent mountains of Argyll.
+Spectacularly located on the west coast of Scotland overlooking Asknish Bay, the 4 star Loch Melfort Hotel is a quiet and tranquil getaway, with the awe-inspiring backdrop of woodlands and the magnificent mountains of Argyll.

 Friendly staff attend to every need and there is a warm, welcoming atmosphere from Calum and Rachel Ross and their team.

-The award winning 2 AA rosette restaurant, which has breathtaking views as far as the eye can see, is perfect for a romantic meal.
+The award winning restaurant, which has breathtaking views as far as the eye can see, is perfect for a romantic meal.
 Guests may feast on the fresh local fish, shellfish landed at the local pier and free range meat or game from local farms, complemented by an extensive selection of wines.